ElijahEsparzaa/ElijahEsparzaa/README.md

 **Repo:** https://github.com/Majekman/491-Project-Fork
 *(Fork of my original 491 Unity project with full integration changes)*

-For my senior capstone project, my team was tasked with integrating our standalone Unity roguelike game with a another groups completely separate finance web application under a strict deadline.
+For my senior capstone project, my team was tasked with integrating our standalone Unity roguelike game with= another groups completely separate finance web application under a strict deadline.
 The goal was to create a meaningful connection between **real-world budgeting behavior and in-game difficulty.**

 ### What We Built
 - Embedded our Unity game **directly into the finance web application**